openplantpathology/OpenPlantPathology/content/post/2019-07-20-letter-rene-heim-tpp.md

 +++

-> This is a preprint version of a Letter to Editor article published in Tropical Plant Pathology is available from the [TPP Springer Webpage](https://link.springer.com/article/10.1007/s40858-019-00300-4)
+> This is a preprint version of a Letter to Editor article published in Tropical Plant Pathology, which is available from the [TPP Springer Webpage](https://link.springer.com/article/10.1007/s40858-019-00300-4)

 __René H. J. Reim__
 *University of Florida, USA*